ARCHER2-HPC/xthi/README.md

 srun ./xthi [options]
 ```

 A summary  of nodes is printed, followed by a summary of MPI  task/thread placement.
-As we are interested in physical placement, it is convenient to print this in node order.
+As we are interested in physical placement, it is convenient to print the latter in node order.
+Node 0 is defined by the placement of MPI rank 0 in the communicator provided (`MPI_COMM_WORLD` for the `xthi` application), but otherwise no assumptions about order are made.

 ```